Les Mignons: History

 L'Éstoile added "they wear their hair long, curled and recurled by artifice, with little bonnets of velvet on top of it like whores in the brothels, and the ruffles on their linen shirts are of starched finery and one half foot long so that their heads look like St. John's on a platter."

 The figure of Ganymede was employed in scurrilous sonnetry, but the subtext of criticism within the court was most often that the mignons were not drawn from the cream of noble families, as had been the court favourites of his late brother Francis II or their father Henry II, but from the secondary nobility, raised up to such a degree that the social fabric appeared to be unnaturally strained.

+Some modern historians such as Robert Knecht have argued that the mignons "were not homosexuals, as is often assumed", nor were they "effeminate".

 The Duel of the Mignons

-On April 26 1578, Jacques de Caylus insulted Charles de Balsac, Baron d’Entragues, who responded by challenging de Caylus to a duel.
-The following morning Jacques de Caylus, with seconds Louis de Maugiron and Jean d'Arcès (of the party of the King), met with de Balzac, bringing seconds François de Ribérac and Georges de Schomberg (of the party of the Henry, Duke of Guise) at the horse market near the Bastille, in Paris.
+On 26 April 1578, Jacques de Lévis, comte de Caylus, one of Henry's favorites, insulted Charles de Balsac, baron de Dunes, who responded by challenging de Caylus to a duel.
+The following morning Caylus, with seconds Maugiron and Livarot (of the party of the King), met with Balsac, bringing seconds Ribérac and Schomberg (of the party of the Henry, Duke of Guise) at the horse market near the Bastille, in Paris.
 The resultant fight was compared by Brantôme to a reenactment of the battle of the Horatii and the Curiatii.
-In the melee, seconds Maugiron and Schomberg were killed, Ribérac died of wounds the following noon, and d'Arcès was wounded in the face and convalesced in a hospital for six weeks. de Caylus sustained as many as 19 wounds and conceded the duel to de Balsac, but died of his injuries a month later.
-Only Balzac got off with a mere scratch on his arm.
+In the melee, seconds Maugiron and Schomberg were killed, Ribérac died of wounds the following noon, and Livarot was wounded in the face and convalesced in a hospital for six weeks.
+Caylus sustained as many as 19 wounds and conceded the duel to de Balsac, but died of his injuries a month later.
+Only Balsac got off with a mere scratch on his arm.

 This meaningless loss of life impressed itself on the public imagination.
-Henri III was so angered that he banned dueling in France on penalty of death.
+Henry III was so angered that he banned dueling in France on penalty of death.
 Jean Passerat wrote an elegy, Plaintes de Cléophon, on the occasion.
 In the political treatise Le Theatre de France (1580) the duel was invoked as "the day of the pigs" who "killed each other in the precinct of Saint Paul, serving him in the Muscovite manner".
 Michel de Montaigne decried the event as une image de lâcheté, "an image of cowardice", and Pierre Brantôme connected it with the deplorable spread of the Italian and Gascon manners at Henry's court.
 The incident accelerated the estrangement between the two Henrys.